bhauman/bhauman.github.com/drafts/developing-clojurescript-with-figwheel.md

 tags: []
 ---

-## Developing ClojureScript Live with Figwheel - ClojureWest Talk"
+## Developing ClojureScript Live with Figwheel - ClojureWest Talk

 I recently had a lot of fun giving a talk about [Figwheel](https://github.com/bhauman/lein-figwheel) at ClojureWest 2015.
 Figwheel facilitates an almost effortless live